mrpaulphan/idm232/docs/assignments/final.md

     - Is the project built in an optimized fashion?
 Will future maintenance be minimal?
     - Is the database well structured and easy to manipulate?
     - Is the application properly templated, with minimal repetition of code?

-## Extra Credit

-In addition to the front end user interface, develop a content management system for the site, where an admin has the ability to add/edit/remove recipes to the site, all from a web interface.

 ## Screen Capture Video